Andrew-Pelham/enigma-rpg/docs/SRD.md

 | Minion | 1 | 2 |
 | Lieutenant | 2-3 | 5 |
 | Villain | 4-5 | 10 |

+### Uncovering Treasure

+As the party moves along with their journey, they should earn rewards in a variety of ways.
+While not always Holy Grails, the rewards should equal the risk involved.
+Here are some forms treasure might take:

+- Physical Treasure.
+It never hurts to have a box of jewels or an expensive painting inside of a secret lair, but as a [*Director*](#the-director) you will need to be careful; often treasure can be used as a MacGuffin to the plot, so an overabundance of it can confuse or dilute the main objective.

+- Allies and Connections.
+Having a pal in this line of business is always useful.
+Once the party can sufficiently help out an NPC, you can have them return in countless scenarios.
+These connections can also unlock new modes of travel, money-making schemes, or even inside information

+- [*Insights*](#insights).
+As noted in the Gameplay section, [*Insights*](#insights) are a natural reward for screwing up.
+When a player earns one, work with them to develop a succinct description of the insight.
+For example, if the knockout was from fleeing a large lizard, the [*Insights*](#insights) should be specific to capture the fear of a creature but generic enough to apply to more than just lizards.

+- Shortcuts.
+All of the above rewards can be boiled down into shortcuts.
+If the players think critically and roleplay well, they should be rewarded with skipping over obstacles and getting themselves into a better position than before.

 ## Rules Cheat Sheet